 New data from Travelzoo shows that holidays rates are expected to rise by almost 10% this year.
 Ouch!
 Cue savvy money-saving tips to help you save a bucket load of cash before you’ve even packed your suitcase.
-Use these tips to save your way to a better holiday.

 Before you go: